 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Joiner transformation from drop down list and specify the unique name (JNR_FULL) for this transformation and click on Create button
+Please select the Joiner transformation from a drop-down list and specify the unique name (JNR_FULL) for this transformation and click on Create button

-Once you click on the Create button, Joiner transformation will be added to the mapping designer.
-In order to perform Full Outer Join, Joiner Transformation requires some data so, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).
+Once you click on the Create button, the Joiner transformation will be added to the mapping designer.
+In order to perform Full Outer Join, Joiner Transformation requires some data.
+So, we have to connect the Source definition with the transformation using the Autolink.. option (or select and Drag required fields).

 Double click on the Joiner transformation to configure the join conditions.
 From the below screenshot you can see the list of available options in the Ports tab:

 It is always good practice to select the table holding the least records as Master table.
-That’s why, we are selecting Department table as our Master table.
+That’s why we are selecting a Department table as our Master table.